Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Right.

-So it's fine, this is a t totally normal genre.
+This is a totally normal genre.

 This is totally normal.

-And so, like parading this around like it's some sort of triumph.
+And so like parading this around like it's some sort of triumph.

 Like, no, this is just normal.